 Table of Contents

-The document is intended to provide guidance for SLPAs and their supervisors regarding ethical considerations related to the SLPA practice parameters.
-The document addresses how SLPAs should be utilized and what specific responsibilities are within and outside their roles of clinical practice.
+This document is intended to provide guidance for SLPAs and their SLP supervisors regarding ethical considerations related to the SLPA practice parameters.
+It addresses how services performed by SLPAs should be utilized and what specific responsibilities are within and outside their roles of clinical practice.
 This information was developed by analyzing current practice standards, certification requirements, methods of academic and clinical training (from academic program directors, clinical educators, etc.), and feedback from stakeholders in communication sciences and disorders.
 Given that standards, state credentialing (e.g., licensure, etc.), and practice issues vary from state to state, this document’s purpose is to provide information regarding ASHA’s guidelines for the use of SLPAs for the treatment of communication disorders across practice settings.

-In loving memory of Lisa Cabiale O'Connor (1937–2012), whose dedication, commitment, and perseverance contributed to ensuring integrity and quality in addressing the topic of SLPAs within the ASHA structure.
+In loving memory of Steve Ritch, whose dedication, commitment, and perseverance contributed to ensuring integrity and quality in addressing the topic of SLPAs within the ASHA structure.

-Some tasks, procedures, or activities used to treat individuals with communication and related disorders can be performed successfully by individuals other than SLPs if the persons conducting the activity are properly trained and supervised by ASHA-certified and/or licensed SLPs.
-The decision to shift responsibility for implementation of the more repetitive, mechanical, or routine clinical activities to SLPAs should be made only by qualified professionals and only when the quality of care and level of professionalism will not be compromised.
-The utilization of evidence and ethical and professional judgment should be at the heart of the selection, management, training, supervision, and use of support personnel.
+Some tasks, procedures, or activities used to treat individuals with communication and related disorders can be successfully performed by individuals other than SLPs if the persons conducting the activity are properly trained and supervised by ASHA-certified and/or state-credentialed SLPs.
+The use of evidence as well as ethical and professional judgment should be at the heart of the selection, management, training, supervision, and use of SLPAs.

-This scope of practice specifies the qualifications and responsibilities for an SLPA and indicates the tasks that are the exclusive responsibilities of the SLP.
-Additionally, the document provides guidance regarding ethical considerations when support personnel provide clinical services and outlines the supervisory responsibilities of the supervising SLP.
+This scope of practice specifies the minimum qualifications and responsibilities for an SLPA and delineates the tasks that are the exclusive responsibilities of the SLP.
+In addition, the document provides guidance regarding ethical considerations when SLPAs provide clinical services and outlines the supervisory responsibilities of the supervising SLP.

-The SLPA scope of practice provides information regarding the training, use, and supervision of assistants in speech-language pathology that was established by the American-Speech-Language-Hearing Association to be applicable in a variety of work settings.
+The Scope of Practice for the SLPA provides information regarding the training, use, and supervision of assistants in speech-language pathology – a designation that ASHA established to be applicable in a variety of work settings.
 Training for SLPAs should be based on the type of tasks specified in their scope of responsibility.
-Specific education and on-the-job training may be necessary to prepare assistants for unique roles in professional settings (e.g., hospitals and schools).
+Specific education and training may be necessary to prepare assistants for unique roles in various professional settings.

 ASHA has addressed the topic of support personnel in speech-language pathology since the 1960s.
-In 1967, the Executive Board of ASHA established the Committee on Supportive Personnel and, in 1969, the document ASHA Legislative Council (LC) approved the document Guidelines on the Role, Training and Supervision of the Communicative Aide.
-In the 1990s, several entities—including committees, a task force, and a consensus panel—were established and the LC passed a position statement, technical report, guidelines, and curriculum content for support personnel.
-In 2002, ASHA developed an approval process for SLPA programs, and in 2003 a registration process for SLPAs was established.
+In 1967, the ASHA Executive Board established the Committee on Supportive Personnel and, in 1969, the document ASHA Legislative Council (LC) approved the document Guidelines on the Role, Training and Supervision of the Communicative Aide.
+In the 1990s, several entities—including committees, a task force, and a consensus panel—were established and the LC approved a position statement, technical report, guidelines, and curriculum content for support personnel.
+In 2002, ASHA developed an approval process for SLPA programs, and in 2003 ASHA established a registration process for SLPAs.
 Both were discontinued by vote of the LC because of fiscal concerns.
-In 2004, a position statement on the training, use, and supervision of support personnel in speech-language pathology was passed by the LC.
+In 2004, the LC approved a position statement on the training, use, and supervision of support personnel in speech-language pathology.
 Since then, the number of SLPAs has increased primarily in schools and private practice settings.
 ASHA members in many states continue to request specific guidance from ASHA.
 In 2016, the ASHA Board of Directors (BOD) completed a feasibility study for the standardization of requirements for assistants; that study demonstrated strong support for certifying assistants, across all stakeholders.
 The ASHA BOD voted to approve the Assistants Certification program in 2017.
 In December 2020, the ASHA Assistants Certification Program launched; this program sets standards for the practices and operations for SLPAs as well as for audiology assistants.

 The purpose of this document is to define what is within and outside the scope of responsibilities for SLPAs who work under the supervision of properly credentialed SLPs.
 The following aspects are addressed: